koihin/diceandgames/content/post/rtz-missions.md

 The other 2 Objectives are open spaces, do not provide Cover and do not block Line of Sight nor prevent Vehicles from entering or passing through.
 In order to contest/control these Objectives, units must have Line of Sight to them.

-There is a small Ammo Dump directly opposite the monument.
+There is a terrain piece directly opposite the monument.
 By default it provides cover like an Ammo Crate.

 **Alternative**: If the Players agree, it can function as an Small Ammo Dump as per the rules.
 It can be destroyed; treat it as Vehicle class 6 with 6 Health, and it receives Cover Save.